 Beginning with the Precinct 4 Constable's Office in 1983, he was quickly promoted to Sergeant over the Communications Office.
 The absence of computerization initiated a challenge that drove the search for serious improvements in automation for both the Constable's Office and the remainder of law enforcement in Harris County.
-Since that time, Constable Hickman has been an integral part of the leadership for technical advances in law enforcement and is constantly looking for new opportunities to enhance crime fighting technologies.
+Since that time, Ron Hickman has been an integral part of the leadership for technical advances in law enforcement and is constantly looking for new opportunities to enhance crime fighting technologies.

 Attending the Bill Blackwood Law Enforcement Management Institute at Sam Houston State was a pivotal opportunity and immediately upon graduation in 1995 was asked to return as an instructor in Information Technology.
-Constable Hickman says, "Sharing experiences and offering guidance to other agencies is important as a participant in the brotherhood of policing."
+Sheriff Hickman says, "Sharing experiences and offering guidance to other agencies is important as a participant in the brotherhood of policing."
 He taught from 1995 through 2000 as a faculty member for the Institute, sharing his technical experience with officers from across the State.
-More recently in 2010, Constable Hickman attended the FBI’s Law Enforcement Executive Development seminar (LEEDS) designed to provide senior law enforcement executives the opportunity to network and obtain instruction in legal issues, strategic planning, and employment law and police programs.
+More recently in 2010, Sheriff Hickman attended the FBI’s Law Enforcement Executive Development seminar (LEEDS) designed to provide senior law enforcement executives the opportunity to network and obtain instruction in legal issues, strategic planning, and employment law and police programs.

-With a strong emphasis on the use of technology and progressive policing practices, Constable Hickman continues the practice of two way communication with community leaders and members of local neighborhoods.
+With a strong emphasis on the use of technology and progressive policing practices, Sheriff Hickman continues the practice of two way communication with community leaders and members of local neighborhoods.
 He also believes strongly in increasing professionalism through training and advancing educational opportunities for police officers.
 Ron graduated cum laude from the University of Alabama with a Bachelor's Degree in Interdisciplinary Studies and encourages his command staff and supervisors to constantly seek more leadership training.

-Ron was elected as Constable of Precinct 4 in November of 2000 and took Office January 1st, 2001.
-His goal is striving to meet the community’s needs while exceeding their expectations.
+Sheriff Hickman's goal is striving to meet the community’s needs while exceeding their expectations.
 He is most proud of being accessible to the community and actively involved in numerous community organizations.
 His wife Connie Hickman, also a part of the justice community, is a Justice of the Peace in another county and both have been active in the Justices of the Peace and Constables Association of Texas for many years.